Kandy-IO/kandy-distant-vdi/mac/README.md

 2. Ensure the checkbox next to "`Displays have separate Spaces`" is **CHECKED**/**ACTIVE**

 ## 8. Sleep & Disconnect
+CWA (Citrix Workspace App) handles computer sleep and network disconnects somewhat differently on each OS.
+This has some impact on Distant and your Distant sessions.
+It is important that your application can handle these scenarios.
+Please refer to the sub sections for more information.

 ### 8.1 Sleep
-Waking from sleep
-- Less than 3 minutes:
-    - The Citrix viewer will resume and the orchestrator & browser process will resume
-- More than 3 minutes:
+When waking from a short sleep (less than 3 minutes) the CWA will resume and your Distant session will be available.

+When waking from a long sleep (more than 3 minutes) :
-    - The Citrix viewer may exit in which case all distant processes shall terminate
+ - The CWA may exit in which case all Distant session are closed.
-    - The Citrix viewer may exit and restart in which case...
+ - The CWA may exit and restart in which case all distant session may be reloaded, or closed.
-        - A new orchestrator will spawn
-        - The distant session may restart by itself
-        - Or it may not in which case restarting the app will create a new distant session

 ### 8.2 Disconnect
-Citrix will be greyed-out/unclickable and will indicate that it has lost the connection.
-After 5 minutes of no connection, Citrix will close.
-If connection is restored
-- Within 3 minutes
-    - Citrix will resume
-- After 3 minutes
-    - orchestrator will shutdown
-    - new orchestrators will keep trying to start
-    - Citrix will resume and the last new orchestrator will continue running
+When reconnected after being disconnected for a duration of under 3 minutes, the CWA will resume and your Distant session will be available.

+When reconnected after being disconnected for a duration of more than 3 minutes, the CWA will resume and the session may be reloaded.

+When still disconnected for more than 5 minutes, the CWA and distant session will be closed.

 ## 9. Known Issues / Limitations
 ### Known Issues